blocky/iac/README.md

 Go to the IAC project root and create a config on your system.
 (Note that you may need to create some folders):
-THE FOLLOWING TWO LINES OF COMMANDS DO NOT WORK: [BKY-3089](https://blocky.atlassian.net/browse/BKY-3089)

     mkdir -p $HOME/.config/bky/iac
     python -m iac config > $HOME/.config/bky/iac/config.toml